Battle of Christmas Island: Prelude

-Opposing this invasion force was a single 6 in gun that had been built in 1900 and had been mounted on Christmas Island in 1940.
-The British garrison—a detachment of the Hong Kong and Singapore Royal Artillery—numbered 32 troops.
-It was led by a British officer, Captain L. W. T. Williams.
-Williams' force consisted of an Indian officer, Subadar Muzaffar Khan; 27 Punjabi Indian gunners and non-commissioned officers (NCOs); and four British enlisted men.
+The British garrison had a 6-inch (150 mm) gun built in 1900, that was mounted on Christmas Island in 1940.
+The garrison, a detachment of the Hong Kong and Singapore Royal Artillery numbered 32 troops, led by Captain L. W. T. Williams.
+The force consisted of an Indian officer, Subadar Muzaffar Khan; 27 Punjabi Indian gunners and non-commissioned officers (NCOs) and four British other ranks.

-A group of Punjabi troops, apparently believing Japanese propaganda concerning the liberation of India from British rule, and probably acting with the tacit support of some or all of the local Sikh police officers, mutinied.
-On 11 March, they shot and killed Williams and the four British enlisted men – Sergeants Giles and Cross and Gunners Thurgood and Tate – and tossed their bodies into the sea.
-They then locked up the district officer and the few other European inhabitants of the island pending an execution that apparently was thwarted by the Japanese occupation.
+Some Punjabi troops, apparently believing Japanese propaganda concerning the liberation of India from British rule and probably acting with the tacit support of local Sikh police officers, mutinied.
+On 11 March, they shot and killed Williams and the four British other ranks – Sergeants Giles and Cross and Gunners Thurgood and Tate – and threw their bodies into the sea.
+They locked up the district officer and the few other European inhabitants of the island, pending an execution that apparently was thwarted by the Japanese occupation.